|Select the Course Number to get further detail on the course. Select the desired Schedule Type to find available classes for the course.|

 3.000 Credit hours

-Schedule Types: Physical or Hands-on Activity, Hybrid, Lecture, Online, Research, Seminar
+Schedule Types: Online - do not use, Physical or Hands-on Activity, Lecture, Research, Seminar, Hybrid - do not use

 Behavioral and Social Sciences Department

 Textbook information for this course.